 CTRP 057 C MACH.
-SHORTHAND
+SHORTHAND CHALLENGE - 160

-CHALLENGE - 160 1/2 - 2 Units (Variable Unit Class) (May be taken for credit 4 times) (Open Entry-Open Exit) One hour lecture and Four hours laboratory per week.
-Credit/No Credit/Letter Grade Option Prerequisite: CTRP 045 C and CTRP 054 C. This course is designed for the advanced court reporting student and the designed for the advanced court reporting student and the transfer student to gain additional proficiency in taking multiple-voice testimony in a simulated environment at 160 wpm.
+Prerequisite: CTRP 045 C and CTRP 054 C. This course is designed for the advanced court reporting student and the transfer student to gain additional proficiency in taking multiple-voice testimony in a simulated environment at 160 wpm.
 Live reading will be introduced.